hpe-dev-incubator/hpe-dev-portal/content/blog/converting-hpe-greenlake-api-specifications-in-oas-3-1-using-openapi-tools.md

 ![The openapi-down-convert GitHub website](/img/github-to-openapi-down-convert.png)

-*The above figure shows the Github website for the documentation of the openapi-down-convert.*
+*The above figure shows the GitHub website for the documentation of the openapi-down-convert.*

 To install this tool, you can follow the instructions at the Github [README](https://github.com/apiture/openapi-down-convert) using the JavaScript package manager called the **npm**.